Information about plants & gardens for Brisbane & Qld |

 Some vegetables that will accept a little shade National Vegetable Society, U.K.

-The effect of shade on the bio-climate and production of vegetable crops Reproduction of a 1965 article, Proceedings of the Florida State Horticultural Society (PDF)
+Production of spring vegetables under shade Reproduction of a 1961 article, Proceedings of the Florida State Horticultural Society (PDF) The effect of shade on the bio-climate and production of vegetable crops Reproduction of a 1965 article, Proceedings of the Florida State Horticultural Society (PDF)

 Soil temperature condition for vegetable seed germination Arizona Cooperative Extension, Yavapai County